MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Try tweaking your prompt and location to see what other results you can generate.

-## Exercise 3: Automate suggestions with Handlebars plan
+## Exercise 3: Automate suggestions based on user input

-The Handlebars planner is useful when you have several steps required to accomplish a task.
-Planners use AI to select and combine the plugins registered to the kernel into a series of steps to achieve a goal.
-In this exercise, you generate a plan template using the Handlebars planner and use it to automate suggestions.
+You can avoid manually invoking the plugin functions by using automatic function calling instead.
+The LLM will automatically select and combine the plugins registered to the kernel to achieve the goal.
+In this exercise, you enable automatic function calling to automate recommendations.

 **Estimated exercise completion time**: 10 minutes

-### Task 1: Generate a plan template
+### Task 1: Automate suggestions based on user input

-In this task, you generate a plan template using the Handlebars planner.
-The plan template will be used to automate suggestions based on the user's input.
+In this task, you enable automatic function calling to generate suggestions based on the user's input.

-1. Install the Handlebars planner by entering the following in the terminal:

-    `dotnet add package Microsoft.SemanticKernel.Planners.Handlebars --version 1.2.0-preview`

-    Next, you replace the SuggestConcert prompt and use the Handlebars planner to perform the task instead.

-1. In your 'Program.cs' file, update your code to the following:
+1. In your **Program.cs** file, update your code to the following:

     ```c#
     using Microsoft.SemanticKernel;
-    using Microsoft.SemanticKernel.Planning.Handlebars;
+    using Microsoft.SemanticKernel.Connectors.OpenAI;

     var builder = Kernel.CreateBuilder();
     builder.AddAzureOpenAIChatCompletion(